 We provide a simple nutritious snack of at least two food groups each morning.
 We do not provide lunch.
 Children must bring their own lunch.

 How are students selected?

 Once we receive completed applications, our staff determines which families are the best match for the program.
 Factors include scheduling, age of child, philosophical harmony, and gender balance of program.

 Can children drop in to The Discovery School?

 No. The Discovery School requires enrollment for the school year.
 We are required to maintain a specific staff to child ratio at all times.

 What is a laboratory school?

 Where is The Discovery School located?

 The Discovery School is located at the Bay Area Discovery Museum (BADM) in Sausalito.
 BADM and The Discovery School are located in Fort Baker, part of Golden Gate National Park.

 Do students spend time outside?

 Students spend plenty of time outdoors exploring the beaches and habitats of Fort Baker, fostering a deep connection to the natural world.
 Additionally, we have one-two 100% outdoor days per month, where students have an entire day of school held outdoors.

-How do students interact with BADM and its Center for Childhood Creativity?
+How do students interact with BADM's research division?

 The Discovery School students receive full access to BADM’s exhibits and resources, including exclusive when the museum is closed to the public on Mondays.

 What elementary schools have students of The Discovery School been accepted to?